Tiong Bahru food

 Standing out from the slew of typical cafes in Tiong Bahru is Starter Lab, a famous sourdough-focused bakery that hails from Bali.
 Their move to Singapore was met with much excitement, as their store would not only sell loaves, but also various bakes and dine-in treats made with freshly-baked bread.

-Their Mascarpone, Walnut & Honey Toast is one of the most popular items.
-Priced at $14, you get toast slices slathered with mascarpone cheese, and drizzled with honey.
-Otherwise, try the 3 Cheese ($19), a grilled cheese sandwich stuffed with three different types of cheese.
+Their Rosie Mascarpone is one of the most popular items.
+Priced at $16, you get toast slices slathered with mascarpone cheese, topped with roasted pistachios, and drizzled with honey.
+Otherwise, try The OG ($19), a grilled cheese sandwich stuffed with three different types of cheese.

 Address: 721 Havelock Road, Singapore 169645